 - What kind of neighborhood the property is in.

-Roofstock also does some pretty in-depth inspections on the properties they list, and they also provide each investor with access to the inspection reports, background information on the property AND the existing tenant (they provide all this info up front, just for registering)… so there will be very little confusion about what you're getting into if you decide to purchase one of these properties.
+Roofstock also does some pretty in-depth inspections on the properties they list.
+They also provide each investor with access to the inspection reports and background information on the property AND the existing tenant (they provide all this info up front, just for registering)… so there will be very little confusion about what you're getting into if you decide to purchase one of these properties.

 What About Property Management?

 How is the average out-of-town investor supposed to find a trusted property manager to adequately service these tenants and their properties?

 Whenever Roofstock launches their services in a new market, they have a team that establishes partnerships with local property managers (usually 5-8 individual managers), then narrow that down to the best 2-3 on their list, and those are the ones they recommend.